Mantle wedge: Structure

-Mantle wedge flow
+Flow

-Flow in mantle wedges has important effects on the thermal structure, overall mantle circulation and melt within the wedge.
+Flow has important effects on the thermal structure, overall mantle circulation, and melt within the wedge.
 Minerals are anisotropic and have the ability to align themselves within the mantle when exposed to strain.
 These mineral alignments can be seen using seismic imaging, as waves will travel through different orientations of a mineral at different speeds.
 Shear strain associated with mantle flow will align the fast direction of pyroxene and olivine grains in the direction of flow.
-This is the most common theory on flow within the mantle, although opposing theories do exist (6).
+This is the most common theory on flow within the mantle, although opposing theories do exist.
 Flow within the mantle wedge is parallel to the crust until it reaches the relatively cooler nose of the wedge, then is overturned and is parallel to the subducting slab.
 The nose of the wedge is generally isolated from the overall mantle flow.